CEPD Application Overview

 - Provide feedback to the applicant (via the CEPD Accreditation Coordinator), regarding all of the above

-- Medical Advisors complete final review
+- Medical Reviewers complete final review

 Feedback and Approval Letter

 Note that approval is granted for one year from the notification date of the approval letter and is valid for the target audience, objectives and content outlined in the application.
-The educational activity can be repeated within the year, under this approval, provided that there has not been significant changes to target audience, objectives or content.
+The educational activity can be repeated within the year, under this approval, provided that there have not been significant changes to target audience, objectives or content.
 If significant changes have been made, the application will be subject to partial or full review, per the determination of the CEPD Office.
 Notification must be given to the CEPD Office no less than 30 days prior to the added date.

 - Feedback and Approval letter